Analog-Labs/timechain/pallets/members/README.md

 # Members Pallet

-Manages member registeration and keep status of heartbeat status to set member online/offline.
+Register member using `register_member` extrinsic, reserves a bond on registering, keeps track of member online status by continuously receiving heartbeats, If heartbeat is not received within configured block numbers (currently configured in runtime) then member is considered to be offline.

 ## Storage:
 ### MemberNetwork